JFYeap/vim-quickstart/README.md

 # ViM Quickstart
 This is my preferred vim configuration.
 I considered adding plugins but chose to keep it simple and portable at the end.

 Enjoy.

+## Usage
+* Copy `gruvbox.vim` to `~/.vim/colors/` to enable the theme.
+* Create `~/.vim/ftpligin/<filetype>.vim` to customise config for specific filetypes.